 Click on the Options tab.

-Let’s assume for a second our current setup with the real network.
-We have configured everything with respect to the network or the infrastructure, now you need to ask the users to start connecting their host to the network to test the connectivity.
-So, in the lab how do we do that.
+Let’s assume for a second our current setup with the real Network.
+We have configured everything with respect to the Network or the infrastructure, now you need to ask the users to start connecting their host to the Network to test the connectivity.
+So, in the VMware lab environment how do we do that.

 We can rely on the virtualization again.

-As soon as Linux mint came up, it got the IP address 10.1.1.10 – The first IP on the DHCP pool that we configured.
+As soon as WIndows 11 came up, it got the IP address 10.1.1.11 – The Second IP on the DHCP pool that we configured.

 We have successfully configured a simple Palo alto lab using VMware workstation.
-We can do many more with the unlicensed version of the firewall and it should work fine.
+We can do many more with unlicensed Paloalto firewall VM and it should work fine.
 But there will be certain roadblocks with respect to configuring the advanced features of the Palo alto firewall.
-However, for those who wanted to start off, the unlicensed version should work just fine.
+However, for those who wanted to start off, the unlicensed version is the great place to start.